 12.9 Under no circumstances will the informant be asked to make a written record of the allegation or asked to sign any documentation.
-This is the responsibility of the or detailed statements, but will Refer the incident on A Multi- Agency Position of Trust Referral form to Sandwell Children's Trust via the Safeguarding Hub.
+This is the responsibility of the person receiving the allegation.

+12.10 The headteacher/principal will not investigate the allegation itself, or take written or detailed statements, but will Refer the incident on A Multi- Agency Position of Trust Referral form to Sandwell Children's Trust via the Safeguarding Hub.
 A MARF for the child will be completed and a POT referral form for the person allegations have been made about.